rodyrahi/Taskx-nano/README.md

 Result: [1, 1, 3, 4, 5]

 How It Works
-FunctionX-Nano uses NLP techniques to parse and understand user prompts.
-It then matches the prompt to a predefined set of functions using a combination of semantic analysis and similarity scoring.
-The model optimizes parameters by extracting relevant entities or constraints from the prompt.
-(Detailed architecture to be added as the project develops.)
+FunctionX-Nano uses lightweight NLP techniques (e.g., rule-based parsing, keyword matching, or small-scale embeddings) to analyze user prompts.
+It matches prompts to a predefined or user-defined function library using semantic analysis and similarity scoring.
+Parameters are extracted and optimized based on entities or constraints in the prompt.
+Unlike MCP systems reliant on LLMs, FunctionX-Nano achieves similar functionality with minimal resource overhead, making it suitable for low-resource environments.
+Note: Detailed architecture and implementation details will be documented as the project evolves.
+Why No LLM?
+FunctionX-Nano is designed to avoid the computational and memory demands of large language models.
+By leveraging efficient NLP techniques and a focused function-matching approach, it delivers fast, reliable results without the need for heavy model dependencies, making it ideal for edge devices, small-scale applications, or rapid prototyping.
 Contributing
 We welcome contributions!
 To contribute:

 Fork the repository.
-Create a new branch (git checkout -b feature/your-feature).
+Create a new branch:git checkout -b feature/your-feature

-Commit your changes (git commit -m "Add your feature").
+Commit your changes:git commit -m "Add your feature"

-Push to the branch (git push origin feature/your-feature).
+Push to the branch:git push origin feature/your-feature

 Open a pull request.

-Please ensure your code follows the project's coding standards and includes tests where applicable.
+Please follow the project's coding standards and include tests where applicable.
 Roadmap

-Add support for multiple programming languages.
+Support for multiple programming languages (e.g., Python, JavaScript).
-Implement pre-trained NLP models (e.g., BERT, GPT) for better prompt understanding.
+Integration of lightweight NLP libraries for enhanced prompt understanding.
-Publish initial release with pre-built function library.
-Add documentation for custom function integration.
+Release of a pre-built function library for common tasks.
+Documentation for adding custom functions and extending the model.
+Support for batch processing of prompts.

 License
 This project is licensed under the MIT License.
 See the LICENSE file for details.
 Contact
-For questions or feedback, reach out via GitHub Issues or contact the maintainer at rajvndrarahi126@gmail.com.
+For questions or feedback, create a GitHub Issue or contact the maintainer at rajvndrarahi126@gmail.com.